HuyHuynh-Milo/Ecommerce-Business-Exploration-SQL-/README.md

 | 2   | 201702 | 21489            | 7360          | 2060         | 34.25            | 9.59          |
 | 3   | 201703 | 23549            | 8782          | 2977         | 37.29            | 12.64         |

+- The purchase and add to card rate are rising month-on-month, the purchase rate has grown more than 50% in March compared to January.
+- The product view decreased slightly by 8% from January to March -> Need to encourage people to click open the page